python/cpython/Doc/library/traceback.rst

 .. function:: format_list(extracted_list)

-   Given a list of tuples as returned by :func:`extract_tb` or :func:`extract_stack`, return a list of strings ready for printing.
+   Given a list of tuples or :class:`FrameSummary` objects as returned by :func:`extract_tb` or :func:`extract_stack`, return a list of strings ready for printing.
 Each string in the resulting list corresponds to the item with the same index in the argument list.
 Each string ends in a newline; the strings may contain internal newlines as well, for those items whose source text line is not ``None``.

 .. function:: format_exception_only(etype, value)